alexzy712/alex-ye.github.io/index.md

   January - April 2025

 ## Project Overview -
   I worked with a team to design and construct various composite bridge elements.
-We started with CATIA models we designed of different beam types, and generated a structural analysis for each one.
+We started with CATIA models we designed of different beam types, and generated a flexural analysis for each one.
 Using this information, we manufactured and performed a three-point bend test for each part.

 ## Objectives -
   - To design industry-grade composite bridge beams able to withstand the requirements specified by the SAMPE Student Bridge Contest.